datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

 turn what we've just written into a loop that repeats the last two commands for every year in the dataset.

-Let's start by writing a loop that simply prints the names of the files we want to create - the dataset we are using covers 1977 through 2002, and we'll create a separate file for each of those years.
+Let's start by writing a loop that prints the names of the files we want to create - the dataset we are using covers 1977 through 2002, and we'll create a separate file for each of those years.
 Listing the filenames is a good way to confirm that the loop is behaving as we expect.